Olesia Vlasova

-Olesia Yuriyivna Vlasova (Олеся Юріївна Власова; born 14 September 1974) is a Ukrainian stage and film actress of Russian origin.
+Olesia Yuriyivna Vlasova (Олеся Юріївна Власова; born 14 September 1974)is a Ukrainian stage and film actress of Russian origin.
 She is a two-time laureate of the "Kyiv Pectoral" theater award (1999, 2004) and was included among the TOP-20 actresses of Ukraine according to "Ukrainian Pravda.
 Life" (2009).

 Biography

 Vlasova was born on 14 September 1974 in Moscow Oblast.

-In early childhood, she moved with her parents to Odesa, where she graduated from school.
+In early childhood, she moved with her parents to Odesa, Ukraine, where she graduated from school.
 From 1990 to 1995, she studied at the Odesa Theater Lyceum and worked as a TV host on Channel 7.
 In 1999, she graduated from the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
 Since 2000, she has been an actress at the New Drama Theater in Pechersk.

 Vlasova is married to Ukrainian actor Ihor Rubashkin.
-She gave birth to two daughters, Appolinaria (Polina) and Varvara.
+They have two daughters, Appolinaria (Polina) and Varvara.